Simplified Facade (Structural Pattern)

 Use the Facade to provide limited functionality from a vast library

-🌓 To Gain Something, You Have To Lose
+🌓 To Gain Something, You Must Trade Off

 Design patterns are solutions to common problems in software design.
-They offer a structured approach to solving problems, like a blueprint.
-It is not that the problem cannot be solved without a design pattern, however, a solution using a design pattern will provide better flexibility, scalability and n number of benefits.
-However, every benefit comes with a cost.
-Let’s explore what that means in the context of the Facade pattern.
+They provide a structured approach to solving issues, much like a blueprint.
+While it’s possible to solve a problem without using a design pattern, applying one offers better flexibility, scalability, and maintainability.
+However, each benefit comes with its trade-off.
+Let’s examine this concept in the context of the Facade pattern.

 Decoupling vs Limited flexibility

 The facade class decouples the application code from the library, so instead of the library interface, the application depends upon the facade interface.
-To play a video in the movie review application, it just needs to call the Facade class method, and the object does the rest.
+To play a video in the movie review application, it simply needs to call a method on the Facade class, and the class handles the rest.
 In the future, if anything is changed in the library, it does not directly impact the application.

 Sometimes, the facade interface may be too rigid for certain clients, and clients may have limited control over the functionalities of the subsystem.
 Suppose a movie review application needs to display a screenshot from the video on a movie detail screen.
 The function to capture a screenshot from a video exists in the library; however, it was not exposed through Facade.